simplify9/Serverless/README.md

 [![Unit Tests](https://img.shields.io/azure-devops/tests/simplify9/Github%20Pipelines/156)](https://img.shields.io/azure-devops/tests/simplify9/Github%20Pipelines/156)

 # SW.Serverless
 *SW.Serverless* is a package that includes a library and functions made to allow users to write and deploy projects without worrying about the underlying infrastructure.

 ## Getting Started with SW.Serverless
 Once you have your program ready for installation it's all smooth sailing from there.
-1. Upload your program onto the [installer](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Installer/Program.cs)
+1. Upload your program onto the [installer](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Installer/Program.cs), running it in your app using a *key*.
 2. Once your program is installed, allow the [runner](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Sdk/Runner.cs) to handle all the elbow-grease.
-3.
+3. The user that previous handled the server that used *Serverless* returns the data for you.

+## Getting support 👷
+If you encounter any bugs, don't hesitate to submit an [issue](https://github.com/simplify9/Serverless/issues).
+We'll get back to you promptly!